 Applied Sport and Exercise Science student Lea is doing her placement with RGU SPORT.
 She writes about the benefits of exercise on mental health and how you can get started if you are a beginner.

-Did you know that exercise is also beneficial for our mental wellbeing as well as our physical wellbeing?
+Did you know that exercise is beneficial for our mental wellbeing as well as our physical wellbeing?

 Physical activity and exercise release feel good chemicals in your brain called endorphins, these can help with the following: